penumbra-zone/penumbra/docs/guide/src/pcli/install.md

 brew install git-lfs
 ```

+### Making sure that `git-lfs` is installed

+Running `git lfs install` will make sure that git-lfs is correctly installed on your machine.

 ### Cloning the repository

 Once you have installed the above tools, you can clone the repository: